Solvent Effects on Triplet Yields in BODIPY-Based Photosensitizers

 \section{Lifetimes and triplet yields}

 The non-radiative rates, shown in Table \ref{tab:all_data}, were calculated from the time-integral of the flux-correlation function evaluated at the free energy of the transition.
-Profiles of the rates as a function of $\Delta F$ from Eq. \ref{nonrad_rate} are shown in Appendix C. Because of their large diabatic couplings, the $\ct\to S_0$ rates were corrected following the OGR procedure\cite{fay2024extending}.
+Figures of the rates as a function of $\Delta F$ from Eq. \ref{nonrad_rate} are shown in Appendix E. These rate profiles clearly exemplify the additional level of insight garnered by explicit solvation models.
+Beyond changes in the driving force induced by the solvent, our method captures contributions to the spectral density from the full frequency-dependence of the solvent dielectric dispersion, thus capturing static and dynamical solvent effects well beyond a simple continuum theory.
+Because of their large diabatic couplings, the $\ct\to S_0$ rates were corrected following the OGR procedure\cite{fay2024extending}.
 In essence, this correction relies on computing the rate on a new diabatic basis $\{\ket{+}, \ket{-}\}$, with the transformation parametrized by a rotation angle $\theta$,

 This angle is chosen such that the diabatic coupling is minimized, resulting in the following equation for the optimal value of $\theta$,

 The final rate is then chosen as the minimal value within the range in the $[\theta_A,\theta_B]$ interval,